Debt Collection Agencies

 The most important thing to know is that debt collectors have no special legal powers to chase you for an unpaid debt and can only try to come to an agreement with you over how to make payment.
 This means that, unlike bailiffs, they can't enter your home or seize your belongings to repay a debt.

-There are also certain rules debt collectors must follow if you're classed as a vulnerable customer.
-Once a debt collector knows you're vulnerable, they may agree to only visit you at certain times of the day or only contact you in certain ways.
+Once a debt collector knows you're vulnerable, they may agree to only contact you at certain times of the day or in certain ways.

 Key Takeaways